peterlai500/QuasarPolarization/README.md

-# QuasarPol Package
+# QuasarPol

-## Goal
-To charactorized the properties of accretion gas steam around even horizon by massively systemically downloading, calibrating, and doing fitting to proper quasar.

-## Obtaining
+## Introduction
-Can directly obtain the source code and notebook file from GitHub with the `git clone` command.
+For the purpose of constraining the magnetic field configuration around the event horizon, we developed this project.
+It enable us to extensively query and download historical ALMA calibrators with the desired correlations for analysis.
+Additionally fitting code provides a guide to analysis the parallel-hand correlation and parallactic angle of understanding polarization properties.

 ## Environment requirements
 Most of the necessary packages can be installed through the [`Quasarpol.yml`](https://github.com/peterlai500/QuasarPolarization/blob/main/Quasarpol.yml) file.